q2community/q2-modding-api.github.io/docs/Types.md

 ## `contents_t`

 Content flags are used to determine properties of solid geometry in the game world.
 These flags determine how entities interact with brushes, and are returned in [game imports that query the world, such as trace and pointcontents](Server-Imports).
 They are bitflags, and a brush can contain multiple contents.
 In 🍦 these flags are defined as constant values while in ✨🪽 it is an enum type.

+🍦✨ The enum constants are globals prefixed with the string `CONTENTS_` to prevent name clashes.

 > [!NOTE]
 > The first 7 bits are mutually exclusive, and create visible surfaces.